Plant disease: Economic impact

+Control measures

+Given the economic harm that plant disease can cause, countries may attempt to mitigate harms with border controls and other measures.

 Port and border inspection and quarantine

-Another option is to avoid the introduction of harmful nonnative organisms by controlling all human traffic and activity (e.g., the Australian Quarantine and Inspection Service), although legislation and enforcement are crucial in order to ensure lasting effectiveness.
-Today's volume of global trade is providing—and will continue to provide—unprecedented opportunities for the introduction of plant pests.
-In the United States, even to get a better estimate of the number of such introductions, and thus the need to impose port and border quarantine and inspection, would require a substantial increase in inspections.
+The introduction of harmful non native organisms into a country can be reduced by controlling human traffic (e.g., the Australian Quarantine and Inspection Service).
+Global trade provides unprecedented opportunities for the introduction of plant pests.
+In the United States, even to get a better estimate of the number of such introductions would require a substantial increase in inspections.
 In Australia a similar shortcoming of understanding has a different origin: Port inspections are not very useful because inspectors know too little about taxonomy.
 There are often pests that the Australian Government has prioritised as harmful to be kept out of the country, but which have near taxonomic relatives that confuse the issue.
-And inspectors also run into the opposite - harmless natives, or undiscovered natives, or just-discovered natives they need not bother with but which are easy to confuse with their outlawed foreign family members.

 X-ray and electron-beam/E-beam irradiation of food has been trialed as a quarantine treatment for fruit commodities originating from Hawaii.
 The US FDA (Food and Drug Administration), USDA APHIS (Animal and Plant Health Inspection Service), producers, and consumers were all accepting of the results - more thorough pest eradication and lesser taste degradation than heat treatment.

 The International Plant Protection Convention (IPPC) anticipates that molecular diagnostics for inspections will continue to improve.
 Between 2020 and 2030, IPPC expects continued technological improvement to lower costs and improve performance, albeit not for less developed countries unless funding changes.

-Cultural

-Farming in some societies is kept on a small scale, tended by peoples whose culture includes farming traditions going back to ancient times.
-(An example of such traditions would be lifelong training in techniques of plot terracing, weather anticipation and response, fertilization, grafting, seed care, and dedicated gardening.)
-Plants that are intently monitored often benefit from not only active external protection but also a greater overall vigor.
-While primitive in the sense of being the most labor-intensive solution by far, where practical or necessary it is more than adequate.

-Plant resistance

-Sophisticated agricultural developments now allow growers to choose from among systematically cross-bred species to ensure the greatest hardiness in their crops, as suited for a particular region's pathological profile.
-Breeding practices have been perfected over centuries, but with the advent of genetic manipulation even finer control of a crop's immunity traits is possible.
-The engineering of food plants may be less rewarding, however, as higher output is frequently offset by popular suspicion and negative opinion about this "tampering" with nature.